 To get to Bribie, you won’t even need a ferry as it’s easily accessible via the Pumicestone Passage Bridge.
 The only downside may be is that you’ll need a 4WD vehicle – or at least a soft roader – to make your camping trip to Bribie possible.

-READ MORE: 7 outdoor things to do on Bribie Island
+READ MORE: 7 Things to Do in Bribie Island National Park

 So, here’s the question: Where should you go camping on Bribie Island?